Willgunter/Discord-Clone/README.md

     - Make delete button and added an "owns" list to users (list of servers user made and thus has ability to delete) (still doesn't work for duplicate name tho --> disable duplicate names later)
     - Note: still have to actually add delete functionality

+- 2/15/2024
+    - Got delete server to work.
+Still have to get delete server icon to work I think
+    - Note: for some reason it works without deleting files.
+    But I want to still name it work
+    - Ok figured it out.
+Now going to clean up some stuff and finally start on deployment